 Writing a targeted teacher resume and cover letter is critical and will dramatically impact your job search success.
 Targeting the teaching position you want by using relevant keywords, accomplishments, and skills necessary for the job you wish to secure will pay excellent dividends.

-If you have a resume saved on your computer it may or may not be up to date depending on whether you actively job searching.
+If you have a resume, it may or may not be up to date depending on whether you actively job searching.
 But let me ask you this: Do you alter your resume to target specific job postings?

 If the answer to that question is no, you should start now.
-When thousands of resumes for teacher positions pass through the applicant tracking systems software, your resume must be properly targeted to the teaching position to get it in the school district representatives’ hands.
+When thousands of resumes for available positions pass through the applicant tracking systems software, your resume must be properly targeted to the teaching position to get it in the school district representatives’ hands.
 A focused resume will increase your chances of gaining a teaching interview.

 Writing a Targeted Teacher Resume Takes Effort

 Employment experts suggest job seekers learn the importance of having a focused resume and cover letter.
-Sure, it may be way easier to only use generic resumes and cover letters you can reuse over and over for different job postings.
+Sure, you may think it is easier to use generic resumes and cover letters so that you can reuse them over and over for different job postings.
 It isn’t easier because it will take longer to land interviews.

 Writing a targeted teacher resume and cover letter that focuses specifically on the teaching position you are applying for will ensure you have included all the pertinent information about you relevant to the school’s needs.
-You will have a hard time landing interviews if you ignore the importance of taking time in write a targeted cover letter and resume, you may not be called for a teaching job interview.
+You will have a hard time landing interviews if you ignore the significance of writing a targeted cover letter and resume.

 But how can you write a cover letter and resume that can specifically target the teaching position while being precise with your career objectives?

 If you’ve never targeted your job search documents toward a specific posting, it can take some practice.
 The following guidelines can provide significant information to help you evaluate your resume and cover letter.
 Use powerful statements that are compelling, effective, and well-targeted to the position.